By · Co-Founder · 18 min read · Updated

 The honest answer for many CAHs is “items 1, 3, and 4 favor a managed service; item 2 favors a platform.”
 When this is the breakdown, a hybrid architecture (managed service for scheduling plus a separate communication tool for staff-facing features) can work.

-How SimpleScheduleAI Fits If You Need the Managed Service Model
+How SimpleScheduleAI Fits If You Need the Managed Service Model?

 • Founder-led service.
 Pradeep Pandey, founder, has direct operations experience at Apollo Hospitals (Deputy GM, Operations) and an MBA from IIM Trichy.
 Service decisions go through him, not through a tier-3 support queue.

 It is not the right choice if staff-facing self-service mobile features are a hard requirement; we currently focus on the manager-facing scheduling workflow and do not have a staff-facing app.
 For more on the operating model, see how SimpleScheduleAI works, our nurse scheduling software hub, and the compliance requirements that shape critical access hospital scheduling.
+For the broader treatment of how AI-built nurse schedules work, see AI nurse scheduling.

 Frequently Asked Questions